hax/proposal-function-this/README.md

-# \<function>.thisArgumentExpected
+# `this` argument reflection of functions

-ECMAScript proposal for `thisArgumentExpected` data property of function objects.
+ECMAScript proposal for `this` argument reflection of function objects.

 **Stage**: 0